galaguna/Packaged_Enhanced_Posts_Machine/README.md

 Once both code a data are loaded in corresponding ROM and RAM memory, the code may be executed as has been specified above.

 Full functional code is available in this repository, both VHDL and Verilog code.
-As practical reference, also a master SPI module is attached, both VHDL and Verilog code.
+As practical reference, also a master SPI module is attached, coded with both VHDL and Verilog languages.

 ## Additional information